 As the only technical national park in New England, and one of the few national parks along the east coast at all, Acadia stands out as the gem that it is.
 And with 3.5 million annual visitors, people are clearly psyched to see this marvelous Maine park, recognized by its craggy coastline, soaring trees, oceanside mountains, islands, and the pastoral town of Bar Harbor.
 Most of said visitors make the trek in the summer and fall, and rightfully so, but for a variety of reasons, the latter is really the optimal time to experience Acadia in all its glory.
-Here are 7 reasons and tips for visiting Acadia in the fall.
+Here are our reasons for why you need to spend part of your fall in Acadia National Park.

 1. Avoid the Mud and Snow